baylonp/Tyre-Anomaly-Detection/README.md

 # Tyre-Anomaly-Detection
 Little summer project to study deep learning using Tensorflow and Keras.
-The aim is to recognise when a tyre ha problems or defects by its picture(s)
+The aim is to recognise when a tyre has problems or defects by its picture(s)

 ## What is it?